 Black and White TSP: The black and white TSP is a generalization of the Traveling Salesman Problem.
-In this problem, the set of nodes of G is partitioned into two sets, B and W The elements of set B are called black nodes and the elements of set W are called white nodes.
-A tour in G is feasible if the following two conditions are satisfied.
-The number of white nodes between any two sequential black nodes should not go beyond a positive integer I and the distance between any two sequential black nodes should not go beyond a positive real number R. The black and white TSP is to find a minimal cost feasible tour in graph G. Applications of this problem involve design of ring networks in the industry of telecommunication [63].
+In this problem, the set of nodes of G is partitioned into two sets, B and W. The elements of set B are addressed as black nodes and the elements of set W are addressed as white nodes.
+For tour H in G to be feasible the following two conditions must be satisfied.
+Firstly, the number of white nodes between any two sequential black nodes should not go beyond a positive integer I. Secondly, the distance between any two sequential black nodes should not go beyond a positive real number R. Then, the goal of the black and white TSP is to find a minimal cost feasible tour in graph G. It is important to note the practical implementation of this problem.
+Accordingly the applications of this problem involve design of ring networks in telecommunications [63].
 Furthemore, a variation of this problem known as TSP with replenishment arcs, has been applied in the air-line industry.
 The TSP with replenishment arcs has been discussed in [98].

 The delivery man problem: The delivery man problem (DMP) is also known as the minimum latency problem [11] and the traveling repairman problem [53].
 Let H be a tour in G and v_1 be a starting node.
-For each vertex v_i of G, define the latency of v_i with respect to H denoted by $L_i(H)$, is the total distance in H from v_1 to v_i .
-The delivery man problem is then to find a tour H^ in graph G such that $\sum{i=1}^n L_i(H^)$ is as small as possible.
-The DMP is strongly NP-complete.
-Additionally it can be verified that this problem is a special case of the time dependent TSP.
+For each vertex v_i of G, define the latency of v_i with respect to H expressed by $L_i(H)$, which represents the total distance in H from v_1 to v_i .
+The goal of the delivery man problem is then to find a tour H^ in graph G such that $\sum{i=1}^{n} L_i(H^)$ is minimized.
+Additionally it can be verified that this problem is a special case of the time dependent TSP described above.
 For more details on this problem, we refer to [63].

-Clustered TSP: In this variation of TSP, the node set of G is partitioned into clusters $V_1, V_2, ..., V_k$.
-Then the clustered TSP [65] is to find a minimum cost tour in graph G with the constraint that nodes within the same cluster must be visited consecutively.
-By adding a large cost M to the cost of each inter-cluster edge this problem can be reduced to a Traveling Salesman Problem.
+Clustered TSP: In this variation of TSP, the set of vertices of graph G is splitted into clusters $V_1, V_2, ..., V_k$.
+The goal of clustered TSP tries to find a minimum cost tour H in graph G with the constraint that vertices within the same cluster must be visited consecutively.
+Note also that by adding a large cost M to the cost of each inter-cluster edge this problem can be reduced to a Traveling Salesman Problem.
+More details about this problem can be found in [65].